js6450/Creative-Coding-SP21/syllabus.md

 ##### Assignments

-Each week you will be asked to write a software sketch (posssibly more than one) and post it online.
+Each week you will be asked to create a small project (software sketches or something physical ) and post the link to your work or the documentation of your work online.
 You must also write a short blog post about the sketch, and react to any readings that are assigned.
 Blog posts are to be made on an online journal described below.
 Work is due before the next class meeting.
-We will spend time during each class going over the homework, so if you don’t understand a concept, its best to write about that, put up what you attempted to code, and we can use that as a starting point for class discussion.
+We will spend time during each class going over the assignments, so if you don’t understand a concept, it's best to write about that, put up what you attempted to code, and we can use that as a starting point for class discussion.
 Late work will be penalized.
 Every day work is overdue, it loses a letter grade.
 If work is turned in more than 4 days late, it receives an F. If you turn nothing in at all, you will receive a 0 for the assignment.
 Nobody wants that, so be sure to turn your work in on time.
 Anything is better than nothing.

 ##### Online Journal